 Nazir has considerable volunteering experience including Co-lead Poverty Alleviation in the Community, a past Vice-Chair of the Community Education Board and he continues to be an active member and leader serving his community on various organizational ventures and charitable initiatives.
 He is also a Founding Member of the Aga Khan Museum and the Society of Actuaries Modeling Section.

 Carolyn is an accredited music therapist who holds an Honours Bachelor of Music Therapy degree from the University of Windsor and a Master of Music Therapy degree from Wilfrid Laurier University.
-Carolyn has worked with various populations including; children with developmental delays, Down’s syndrome, autism, and adolescents recovering from trauma.
+Carolyn has worked with various populations including: children with developmental delays, Down’s syndrome, autism, and adolescents recovering from trauma.
 Her experience with adults encompassed those with aphasia, acquired brain injury and seniors in long term care.
-She assumed a full time music therapy position at SickKids Hospital in January 2012 as part of the newly formed Creative Arts Therapies Program.
-Her inpatient caseload is comprised of patients from the Multi Organ Transplant, Paediatric Advanced Care Team, General Paediatric and Infectious Disease units.
-Her role has also expanded to involve weekly individual counseling and group sessions in the Substance Abuse Day treatment program through the Division of Adolescent Medicine.
+Carolyn has been a full-time music therapist at SickKids since January 2012 with an inpatient caseload comprised of patients from the Multi Organ Transplant, Paediatric Advanced Care Team, General Paediatric and Infectious Disease units.
+Her role also includes individual counseling and group sessions in the Substance Abuse Day treatment program through the department of Adolescent Medicine.

-Carolyn is also a professional singer and sang with the 22 voice Toronto based ensemble: “The Nathaniel Dett Chorale” for over 10 years.
-She is a member in good standing with the Canadian Association for Music Therapy and served as a board member of the Music Therapy Association of Ontario from 2011-2013.
+Carolyn is also a professional singer and sang with the 22 voice Toronto based ensemble, “The Nathaniel Dett Chorale” for over 10 years.
+She is a Registered Psychotherapist with the College of Registered Psychotherapists and is a member in good standing with the Canadian Association for Music Therapists.
+Carolyn also served as a board member of the Music Therapy Association of Ontario from 2011-2013.
 Carolyn has given several conference presentations and workshops throughout Ontario and some cities in the US over her professional career.

-She is an active member of her local church congregation and serves as a Pastor of her local assembly.
+Carolyn is an active member of her local church congregation and serves as Senior Pastor of her local assembly.
 She enjoys spending time with her family and friends, dining out and travelling.
 Carolyn was elected as a director to the board of Hospice Toronto in December 2014.